-Collections, like classes, must have EITHER a Name or a Date/Time.
+Class Groups, like classes, must have EITHER a Name or a Date/Time.
 They do not need both but they do need one or the other.

-After creating your collection, click Reorder at the top of the class list to click-and-drag classes into the collection.
-While in "class list edit mode" you can drag the collection to a new location in the list as well, or use the up/down arrows to the right of the collection to move it to a new location.
+After creating your class group, click Reorder at the top of the class list to enter "class list editing mode".
+Click-and-drag classes into (or out of) the class group.
+You can also drag the class group itself to a new location in the list, or use the up/down arrows to the right of the group to move it to a new location.

-To create a new collection
+To create a class group

-The New collection dialog box appears.
+The New Class Group dialog box appears.

-- Enter a Name for the Collection.
+- Enter a Name for the Class Group.